kumahq/kuma-counter-demo/README.md

 ## Introduction

-The application consists of two services:
+The application consists of the same app instantiated differently to simulate 2 services:

 - A `demo-app` service that presents a web application that allows us to increment a numeric counter
-- A `redis` service that stores the counter
+- A `kv` service which simulates a database.

 ```mermaid